What is Medicare?

 How do I treat Medicare patients?

 A rehab therapy clinic must accept Medicare in order to treat Medicare patients.
 Furthermore, per Chapter 15, Section 40.4 of the Medicare Benefit Policy Manual, physical and occupational therapists in private practice cannot “opt-out” of Medicare and therefore may not enter into private contracts with Medicare beneficiaries.
-In other words, rehab therapists who have a relationship with Medicare can’t accept cash payments from Medicare patients for medically necessary physical therapy services.
+In other words, rehab therapists can’t accept cash outright from Medicare patients for medically necessary physical therapy services.

 According to a 2012 statement from the Social Security Administration, “nearly 80 million baby boomers will file for retirement benefits over the next 20 years.”
 That includes Medicare, making this a potentially huge business opportunity for outpatient practices.
 That being said, there are successful outpatient clinics that are 100% cash-based.
 For more information on how one Austin clinic successfully—and legally—navigates Medicare and cash-pay physical therapy, click here.